chriscareycode/nagiostv-react/README.md

 History
 ------------
-The idea for NagiosTV was started around 2009.
+NagiosTV was started around 2009.
+Originally it was called ajax-monitor-for-nagios.
 It was created to have a nice way to display Nagios status on a TV at work.
 Over the years I have continued to run it at home to monitor my own network.

 Originally it was written in PHP for Nagios 3 and used the ndoutils package to get status.